gordianknotC/nxp_note/aqueduct/ServingFiles.md

 If a file does not exist, an  `FileController`  returns a 404 Not Found response.

 ### Content-Type of Files
-##### setContent
+#### setContentTypeForExtension - add content-types for extensions
 An  `FileController`  will set the **content-type of the HTTP response** based on the served **files path** extension.
 By default, it recognizes many common extensions like  `.html`,  `.css`,  `.jpg`,  `.js`.
 You may add content-types for extensions to an instance:
 ```dart
 var controller = new FileController("public/")
   ..setContentTypeForExtension("xml", new ContentType("application", "xml"));
 ```
-If there is no entry for an extension of a file being served, the content-type defaults to  `application/octet-stream`.
+If there is no entry for an extension of a file being served, the content-type defaults to
+`application/octet-stream`.
 An  `FileController`  will never invoke any encoders from  `CodecRegistry`, but it will GZIP data if the repository allows compression for the content-type of the file (see  `CodecRegistry.add`  and  `CodecRegistry.setAllowsCompression`).

 ## Caching